 |E-copy of Registration||E-copy of Registration|

 |Phone Support||Phone Support|

 After selling a vehicle, by law, you have 30 days to deliver the certificate of title either to the buyer or to the buyer's lien holder.

 If you sell used vehicles, refrain from even entertaining the idea of altering the odometer.
-If you get nabbed you could lose your dealership license and be charged with a Class C felony.
+If you get nabbed, you could lose your dealership license and be charged with a Class C felony.

 Avoid false advertising.
 The North Dakota Attorney General's Consumer Fraud Division will drop the hammer if you are caught making false claims on prices, free gifts, guaranteed trade-ins, below market finance rates, hidden disclosures or extended warranties.
-If caught you could be fined up to $5,000 and have your license suspended.

 The North Dakota Attorney General's Consumer Fraud Division will also come knocking on your door if you are caught or even suspected of adding items (like undercoating or an extended warranty) to a contract without the buyer's consent.